seqan/seqan/manual/source/Tutorial/FragmentStore.rst

    read(file, store, Ucsc());   // reads a 'knownGene.txt' or 'knownIsoforms.txt' file

 The GFF-reader is also able to detect and read GTF files.
-As the kownGene.txt and knownIsoforms.txt files are two seperate files used by the UCSC Genome Browser, they must be read by two consecutive calls of :dox:`FragmentStore#read read` (first knownGene.txt then knownIsoforms.txt).
+As the kownGene.txt and knownIsoforms.txt files are two seperate files used by the UCSC Genome Browser, they must be read by two consecutive calls of :dox:`FragmentStore#read` (first knownGene.txt then knownIsoforms.txt).
 An annotation can be loaded without loading the corresponding contigs.
 In that case empty contigs are created in the contigStore with names given in the annonation.
-A subsequent call of :dox:`FragmentStore#loadContigs loadContigs` would load the sequences of these contigs, if they have the same identifier in the contig file.
+A subsequent call of :dox:`FragmentStore#loadContigs` would load the sequences of these contigs, if they have the same identifier in the contig file.

 To write an annotation to an open output stream use: